To protect the coastlines we all love, the four northern-most regions are considering shared rules on marine pests.

 Feedback report now available

-Earlier this year, we asked the public whether we should develop consistent rules across these four regions and, if so, what those rules might look like.
+Early in 2019, we asked the public whether we should develop consistent rules across these four regions and, if so, what those rules might look like.

 A two-month feedback period closed on Friday 24 May 2019 – thank you to everyone who took the time to have their say.